MyKhode/Telegram-Chatbot/README.md

 [[Blog]](https://ikhode.blogspot.com/)

-To get the quick way of using this code package, please install requirement.txt  and read the comment in code header before run that code script
+To get the quick way of using this code package, please install requirement.txt  and read the comment in code header before run that code script.
+#### Some Mention
+- Check folder directory
+- Check Bot Api
+- Check Bot Username
+- Make sure u aready istall library I mentioned.
+(if u have any issue, U can contact me by Telegram Directly @SOYTET)

 ### ✍️ Citation